Ficool

 Her mother's voice called from below.

-Lalanat stepped down slowly, her thoughts heavy, her expression uncertain.
+Lalanat slowly stepped downstairs, her thoughts heavy and her expression uncertain.

 "Mom... can't I stay home?"